Newbury Golf Center receives approvals

-NEWBURY — After three years of hearings and several setbacks since the original special permit was issued, Newbury Golf Center & Ice Cream on Scotland Road is back on track following approvals Tuesday night from the Planning and Select boards.
+NEWBURY — After three years of hearings and several setbacks since the original special permit was issued, Newbury Golf Center & Ice Cream on Scotland Road is back on track following approvals Tuesday night from the Planning Board and Select Board.

 PGA professional Erik Sorensen, president of Newbury Golf Center & Ice Cream, was originally issued site plan approval and a special permit to construct the facility in November 2017, but issues soon arose when a subcontractor illegally removed a large section of trees beyond the permitted work area, affecting some wetlands.
 The town issued a cease-and-desist letter in April 2018.